 A shock poll from mortgage financier Fannie Mae revealed nearly nine in 10 Americans believe it’s unacceptable to stop making payments on an underwater mortgage.

-That includes seven in 10 who are currently delinquent on their own mortgages.
+That includes seven in 10 who are currently delinquent on their own mortgages, which is pretty interesting.

 However, 15 percent said financial distress would make stopping mortgage payments on an underwater mortgage acceptable.